Acanthurus nigrofuscus

-Acanthurus nigrofuscus, the brown surgeonfish, blackspot surgeonfish, brown tang, dusky surgeon, lavender tang or spot-cheeked surgeonfish, is a species of marine ray-finned fish belonging to the familyAcanthuridae, which includes the surgeonfishes, unicornishes and tangs.
+Acanthurus nigrofuscus, the brown surgeonfish, blackspot surgeonfish, brown tang, dusky surgeon, lavender tang or spot-cheeked surgeonfish, is a species of marine ray-finned fish belonging to the family Acanthuridae, which includes the surgeonfishes, unicornishes and tangs.
 This species is a common and abundant fish occurring across a wide Indo-Pacific range.

 Taxonomy

 Acanthurus nigrofuscus was first formally described as Chaetodon nigrofuscus in 1775 by the Swedish-speaking Finnish explorer, orientalist and naturalist Peter Forsskål with its type locality given as Jeddah.
 The genus Acanthurus is one of two genera in the tribe Acanthurini which is one of three tribes in the subfamily Acanthurinae which is one of two subfamilies in the family Acanthuridae.

 Etymology

 Acanthuurus nigrofuscus was given the subspecific name, nigrofuscus combining nigro, meaning "black", with fuscus, meaning "dark" a reference to the dusky or brownish-black colour of this fish.

 Description

 Acanthurus nigrofuscus has 9 spines and between 24 and 27 soft rays supporting its dorsal fin while the anal fin is supported by 3 spines and 22 to 24 soft rays.
 The dorsal profile of the head his slightly humped.
 The overall colour varies from brown to purplish to bluish-brown marked with small orange spots on the head and breast.
 There are small black spots at the base of both the dorsal and anal fins, these fins have a pale blue margin.
 The spine on the caudal peduncle is contained within a patch of black pigment.
 There may or may not be sinuous horizontal lines of small blue dots.
 This species has a maximum published total length of 21 cm.